 Environmental factors that affect overall health also tend to have measurable effects on telomeres.
 You can expect things that stress your body to shorten your telomeres such as excessive alcohol, smoking, exposure to toxic chemicals, EM fields, processed foods and lack of healthy foods.

 For example, I have seen dramatic improvements in telomere length just by adding high levels of fish oil supplements for a person who didn’t each much fish and also didn’t supplement fish oil at all.

-Changes in your lifestyle, for good or bad will be reflected in your telomeres in about 4-6 months.
+Changes in your lifestyle, for good or bad, will be reflected in your telomeres in about 4-6 months.

 It costs about $200 to get a telomere test.
 We use Spectracell as they have been commercially testing telomeres as long as anybody and have an excellent database to compare your results with others.

 We recommend beginning telomere testing at maybe age 40 or so depending on your overall health.
-Ideally you will test way younger than your actual age.
+Ideally, you will test way younger than your actual age.
 If you are testing at your age or older than your actual age, you will need to learn what changes you would need to make.
 We can help by looking at your blood test and general lifestyle to get your telomeres to a more protective state.
 We can order a Spectracell test for people in Nevada or California.
 In other states, check with your

 This brings us to omega-3 index testing.
 Your cells need quality fatty acids to make quality cell membranes.
 Cell membranes control the transport in and out so the health of each cell depends on these fatty acids.
 You will need a good amount of omega-3 fatty acids to make this happen.
 You can learn your omega-3 status with a simple, home-collection blood test (finger prick) for about $55.
-Your omega-3 index is particularly related to health of your heart, brain, eyes and joints.
+Your omega-3 index is particularly related to the health of your heart, brain, eyes, and joints.